NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 files) to conform to ``nav_cam`` timestamps.

-This tool is called with two topics, to extract the intensity (image) and depth datasets, with the outputs going to the same directory (specified twice, for each topic).
+This tool is called with two topics, to extract the intensity (image) and depth (point cloud) datasets, with the outputs going to the same directory (specified twice, for each topic).
 The format of the depth clouds is described in :numref:`point_cloud_format`.

-The same operations should happen for the other rig, with the outputs going to new directories per the existing conventions.
+An analogous invocation should happen for the other rig, with the outputs going to new directories per the existing conventions.

 A first small run
 ^^^^^^^^^^^^^^^^^